ekiciburak/IMP-over-Decorated-Logic-/README.md

 IMP-over-Decorated-Logic-
 =========================

 An equational semantics based on the decorated logic has been provided to IMP imperative language and implemented in Coq.
-This yields in a first order equational reasoning among programs written in the IMP-EX language.
+This yields in a first order equational reasoning among programs written in the IMP language.